Skip to content

 8.3 Severability clause

-If one or more provisions in these General Terms and Conditions of Business should be wholly or partly invalid, or lose their legal validity, the validity of the remaining terms shall not be not affected as a result.
+If one or more provisions in these General Terms and Conditions of Business should be wholly or partly invalid, or lose their legal validity, the validity of the remaining terms shall not be affected as a result.
+Any wholly or partially invalid provisions shall then be replaced by provisions that correspond to the original intention.

 8.4 Information on dispute resolution